 What do you need to watch a tractor run?

-Warm clothes, hat, gloves.
-You’ll be standing around for a while, in all sorts of weather, so dress up warm, especially if you’ve got young children with you.
+Waterproofs, warm clothes, hat, gloves.
+You’ll be standing around for a while, in all sorts of weather, so dress up warm, especially if you’ve got young children with you or it’s an evening tractor run.
+If you’re going to the end point to see the tractors, wear wellies or other suitable shoes, as this could be on a field or in a muddy yard.

-A flask of hot drinks.
-We took hot chocolate for N this year which he liked, and we saw quite a few families sharing round hot drinks to their younger children as well.
+Drinks.
+We took hot chocolate in a flask for N this year which he liked, and we saw quite a few families sharing round hot drinks to their younger children as well.

-If you want to check out what it’s like at a tractor run, you can check out some of my photos from our local one this year.
+If you want to check out what it’s like at a tractor run, you can check out some of my photos from our local Christmas one this year.
 Each year, the decorations get more over the top, and its great to see everyone taking part.
 The Banbury tractor run has been running for quite a few years.
 We try to go and watch it, and spot anyone we know who’s driving in it.
+There’s also a couple of photos from one that goes past our farm in May.

 These places have also done tractor runs this year, some are new, some have been running for a few years.
 So keep an eye out in your local area next year for any around you.